|Major Honours||World Cup (4), European Championship (3), Confederations Cup (1)|

 Rudi Voller took over and inspired a revival as Germany made the final of the 2002 World Cup, losing 2-0 to Brazil.
 Michael Ballack famously scored the goal which sent Germany to the final despite knowing he would not be playing in it due to suspension.

 In 2004, after another group stage exit from the European Championships, Jurgen Klinsmann took over and he led Germany to third place at the 2006 World Cup on home soil.

 His assistant, Joachim Low, took over thereafter.
 He steered Germany to the final of Euro 2008, where they lost 1-0 to Spain.
 They thrashed Argentina 4-0 in the quarter-finals of the 2010 World Cup in South Africa, but then lost 1-0 in the semi-finals to Spain.
 Germany finished third again, beating Uruguay in the play-off.

 In 2012, Germany were eliminated from the semi-finals of the European Championships.

 However, in 2014, they finally got their reward after years of near misses, beating Argentina 1-0 after extra time in the World Cup final in Brazil thanks to Mario Gotze's winner.

 Low also led Germany to the semi-finals of Euro 2016 and victory in the Confederations Cup the following year, but their World Cup defence in Russia was disastrous and ended in a group-stage exit.

-Low was replaced by Hansi Flick in the summer of 2021 following Germany's Euro 2020 exit at the hands of England, having announced his intention to leave the role three months earlier.
+After a record-breaking 198 managerial appearance Low was replaced by Hansi Flick in the summer of 2021 following Germany's Euro 2020 exit at the hands of England.
+He had announced his intention to leave the role three months earlier.